Tower Semiconductor: History

 On March 1, 2020, TowerJazz announced a new brand identity.
 As of March 2020, the company's official brand name is Tower Semiconductor and includes all of the company's worldwide subsidiaries.

 On February 15, 2022, Intel announced an agreement to acquire Tower Semiconductor for $5.4 billion.
+On August 16, 2023, Intel terminated the acquisition as it failed to obtain approval from Chinese regulators within the 18-month transaction deadline period and will pay a termination fee of $353 million to Tower.

 Fabrication facilities

 Fab 1 6" Migdal Haemek, Israel

-Fab 1, located in Migdal Haemek, Israel is a 150mm (wafer diameter) facility which was acquired from National Semiconductor in 1993 at the time of Tower Semiconductor's founding.
+Fab 1, located in Migdal Haemek, Israel is a 150 mm (wafer diameter) facility which was acquired from National Semiconductor in 1993 at the time of Tower Semiconductor's founding.

 Since that time, Fab 1 has been significantly modernized and offers process geometries ranging from 1.0-micron to 0.35-micron including CMOS image sensors, embedded flash and mixed-signal technologies.

 Fab 2 8" Migdal Haemek, Israel

-Fab 2, a 200mm wafer facility was constructed in January 2001, adjacent to Fab 1 in Migdal Haemek, Israel and was designed to operate in geometries of 0.18-micron and below, using advanced CMOS technology.
+Fab 2, a 200 mm wafer facility was constructed in January 2001, adjacent to Fab 1 in Migdal Haemek.

-Fab 3 8" Newport Beach, CA
+Fab 3 8" Newport Beach, California

 Fab 3, located in Newport Beach, California, United States was acquired by Tower when it merged with Jazz Technologies in 2008.
 Jazz Semiconductor was formed in 2002 and inherited the 200mm facility that was once operated by Rockwell Semiconductor.
 At Fab 3, Jazz established SiGe, BiCMOS and MEMS technologies and expanded upon its heritage for on-shore, specialized foundry services focused on the Aerospace and Defense industry.